-The Board leases its home and field offices under operating leases with remaining terms of one to five years.
+The Board leases its home and field offices under operating leases with remaining terms of one to five years at various monthly rates.
+The option to extend beyond five years has been included in a number of these lease agreements.
+The Board also has operating leases with remaining terms for mailing equipment.
 The Board is responsible for insuring this personal property located in these offices.